Uday-Varshney/todo_express/README.md

-# Todo_Tutorial_YouTube

-# In order to make the app work first install the dependencies by running the following command on your terminal
+# To run this program to your machine just do in terminal
 ```
 npm install
 ```